Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists recently generated images in the PKM, specifies the source directory, and details the fields returned.
-It distinguishes itself from sibling tools like list_folder and generate_image by focusing on generated images with specific metadata.
+The description clearly states 'List recently generated images in the PKM' and specifies the directory path, making the purpose unambiguous.
+It is distinct from sibling listing tools like list_folder by focusing on generated images.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.